El pueblo unido jamás será vencido: Versions

-In 1998 the British electronic music trio Dario G used the phrase in the song "Revolution".
-In 2002 Russian singer Garik Sukachov used the phrase in his song "Svobodu Andzhele Devis" ("freedom for Angela Davis").
-In 2002 the Spanish group Ska-p released the song "Estampida" on their album ¡¡Que Corra La Voz!!.
-Estampida included lyrics inspired by the Chilean song.
-In 2003 the group Anti-Flag used the English translation "The people united will never be defeated" as chorus in the song "One People, One Struggle" from the album The Terror State.
+In 1998, the British electronic music trio Dario G used the phrase in the song "Revolution".
+In 2002, Russian singer Garik Sukachov used the phrase in his song "Svobodu Andzhele Devis" ("freedom for Angela Davis"), and the Spanish group Ska-p released the song "Estampida", which included lyrics inspired by the original, on their album ¡¡Que Corra La Voz!!.
+The following year, Anti-Flag used the English translation "the people united will never be defeated" as chorus in "One People, One Struggle" on their album The Terror State.

-In 1999 the left-wing Turkish artist Mehmet Celal in his album Fırtınadan Önce ("Before the storm") released his own version of the song in Turkish.
-His album covers a wide variety of communist movements including Latin American communism, like his song "Bolivyalı Küçük Asker" ("Little Bolivian Soldier") about a soldier who has been ordered to murder Argentinian revolutionary Che Guevara.
+In 1999, the left-wing Turkish artist Mehmet Celal released his own version of the song in Turkish on his album Fırtınadan Önce ("Before the storm").
+His album covers a wide variety of communist movements including Latin American communism, such as "Bolivyalı Küçük Asker" ("Little Bolivian Soldier"), which tells the story of a soldier who has been ordered to murder Argentinian revolutionary Che Guevara.

-In 2004 Ukrainian rap band GreenJolly paraphrased this song to create "Razom nas bahato" ("Together We Are Many") during the first days of Orange Revolution.
+In 2004, Ukrainian rap band GreenJolly paraphrased this song to create "Razom nas bahato" ("Together We Are Many") during the first days of Orange Revolution.
 This song was the Ukraine's entry at the 2005 Eurovision Song Contest.
 In 2007, during the Greek general elections, the song was used during the main campaign of the left party SYRIZA (Coalition of the Radical Left) and it figured on the party's televised message.
 In 2008, Thievery Corporation released "El pueblo unido" on the album Radio Retaliation, which is based on this quote.
 In the protests in Tunis in 2010 and 2011 that led to the ousting of president Ben Ali, protesters chanted on the same rhythm the phrase "الشعب يريد إسقاط النظام" (Ash-shab yurid isqat an-nizam) which translates to "The people want the regime down".
-The same phrase was chanted for the first time in Tahrir square in Egypt on 25 January 2011 in what turned into massive protests that lead to the ousting of president Hosni Mubarak.
+The same phrase was chanted for the first time in Tahrir square in Egypt on January 25, 2011 in what turned into massive protests that lead to the ousting of president Hosni Mubarak.
 Eventually, the protest slogan became the unofficial slogan of protesters throughout the Arab Spring.

 The 2012 Flobots album The Circle in the Squares titular track uses this line in its lyrics.
 The 2013 song "Control" by Big Sean featuring Kendrick Lamar and Jay Electronica samples the recording by Sergio Ortega and Quilapayún.
 In 2014, during the Sunflower Student Movement in Taiwan, this song was translated to Chinese as "團結的人民永遠不被擊潰" by Huáng Sī-nóng and Jiăng Tāo.
 The 2015 song El Pueblo Unido by Austrian ska-punk band Russkaja uses the line from original song in the chorus.
 During the 2019–2020 Hong Kong protests, the Cantonese version of the song was played by Hong Kong protesters.